apache/airflow/docs/apache-airflow/templates-ref.rst

 Airflow Variables in Templates
 ------------------------------
-The ``var`` template variable allows you to access variables defined in Airflow's UI.
+The ``var`` template variable allows you to access Airflow Variables.
 You can access them as either plain-text or JSON.
 If you use JSON, you are also able to walk nested structures, such as dictionaries like:
 ``{{ var.json.my_dict_var.key1 }}``.